liaopeiyuan/jekyll-cayman-theme/_posts/2018-4-11-The-Wonderful-Wasserstein-GAN.md

 The last point of nuance, something that the original paper didn’t mention, is that the author claimed that the approximated Wasserstein distance could guide researchers to adjust hyperparameters of the network when compared to different sessions.
 I believe that one needs to be careful when doing such comparisons since the error of Wasserstein distance estimation differs from session to session. **The layers/nodes of the discriminator, the training epochs, there are really lots of doubts on how comparable the two sessions really are regarding the Wasserstein distance updates.**

-*(Someone in the comment section points out that **alteration on the hyperparameters of the discriminator will directly affect the Lipschitz constant $K$, which renders future sessions incomparable to the present and past ones.** This is something that one should really pay attention to when implementing WGAN.
+*(Someone in the comment section points out that **alteration on the hyperparameters of the discriminator will directly affect the Lipschitz constant $$K$$, which renders future sessions incomparable to the present and past ones.** This is something that one should really pay attention to when implementing WGAN.
 To this, I came up with a more engineering-wise and less elegant solution.
 Take the same generative/discriminative distribution with different discriminators; train them separately until convergence, and then look at the difference between the metric.
 This difference can be viewed as the ratio between the Lipschitz constants of the two sessions, which can be then used to correct the metrics in later sessions)*

 **Section 5: Conclusion**